-Pokemon Go fans flock to Chicago for festival
+Pokemon Go festival in Chicago gets off to rough start

 More than a year after the game was released on mobile devices, it's still being played by millions of people.

+But the festival got off to a rough start because of connectivity problems, according to the verified Twitter account of the Pokemon Go app.

+The tweet said, "Trainers, we're aware of server and connectivity issues impacting #PokemonGOFest and are working as quickly as possible to address them."

 Cat Harris, 28, grew up watching the adventures of trainer Ash Ketchum and his pal Pikachu on the popular animated TV show "Pokemon."
-Harris, who lives in Tucson, Arizona, flew thousands of miles to Chicago for a festival on Saturday specifically devoted to Pokemon Go.
+Harris, who lives in Tucson, Arizona, flew thousands of miles to Chicago for the festival.

 "You have to play the game in the real world, which makes it more appealing," Harris told CNN.
 "It has decreased in popularity, but there are still many hardcore players of all ages and levels."